-Nicholas Banovetz, Public Affairs Manager for MinnCAN, is experienced at mobilizing people and connecting key players to help create change in the fields of the environment, education and health care.
-Prior to MinnCAN, he served as a Senior Account Executive in investor relations at Padilla Speer Beardsley.
+Nicholas Banovetz, Director of External Relations at Minnesota Comeback, is experienced at mobilizing people and connecting key players to help create change in the fields of the environment, education and health care.
+Previously, he served as a Senior Account Executive in investor relations at Padilla Speer Beardsley and as the Director of Communications for 50CAN.
 Nick earned his master’s degree in Public Communication and his bachelor’s degree in communications, legal institutions, economics and government from American University.
 Originally from Duluth, Minn., he has enjoyed more than two dozen trips to the BWCAW.

 Mark Hennessy is the Resource Director at YMCA of the USA.
 He served 15 years as CEO at the Red Wing Family YMCA.
 Before that he worked as a camp Executive Director for the Minneapolis YMCA.
 He received a BA of Applied Science from the University of Minnesota-Twin Cities.
 Mark has professionally guided Boundary Waters trips for youth and has taken countless personal trips there.
 His wilderness experience includes trips in all seasons and with many different people.